Timid Tectons

 It’s been the obsession of soldiers and teens,

-Since the ochre hands-prints were left in the caves.
+Since the hands-prints of ego were left in the caves.

 Even cathedrals had pilgrims who jeer,